Profitable Estimating Training

 Securing a commitment from the customer BEFORE developing an estimate is critical.
 We'll discuss what to say and when to say it to get a commitment first.

 My estimates are great.
 It's the Additional Work Orders that cost me money.

 The Additional Work Orders, or Change Work Orders, are as important as the estimate when it comes to accurate, and we'll discuss how to estimate them.

-This class is also available online for instant access, you can order that here.
-If you'd like both the DVD and online access, order the DVD and include a note asking for online access.
-You won't have immediate online access; you'll receive login information within a few days.
+If you'd like both online access and the DVD, order the DVD and include a note asking for online access.
+You'll receive login information the next business day.

 How are the classes structured?

 The Profitable Estimating Training is separated into 12 classes:

 – Class 1, An overview of the estimator, the company, types of estimates and estimating procedures